Ahmad Muhammad Numan

-Biography

 Family and youth

-Numan was a descendant of a family of important shaykhs in al-Hujariyya, a province in the southern highlands southeast of the department of Ta'izz.
+Numan was a descendant of a family of important shaykhs in al-Hujariyya, a province in the southern highlands southeast of the department of Taiz.
 Numan's uncle, Abd al-Wahhab Numan, was the Ottoman-appointed hakim (governor) of the region.
 The Numans were Sunni, specifically Shafi'i.
 Numan's father was a farmer.

 Numan was educated in the traditional Islamic kuttab elementary school.
-He spent seven years at the University of Zabid.
+He spent seven years at the university of Zabid.
 After his father's death in 1934, Numan assumed the role of head of household, in which capacity he gained the respect of fellow villagers and came into contact with local officials.

 Career as educator

-In the mid-1930s, Numan met Muhammad Ahmad al-Haydara, who had studied abroad and had been exposed to subjects beyond Numan's limited Islamic education.
+In the mid-1930s, Numan met Mohammad Ahmad Haydara, who had studied abroad and had been exposed to subjects beyond Numan's limited Islamic education.
 The two began a school in Dubhan, al-Madrassa al-Ahliyya, specifically for young teenage boys.
 The school became famous for teaching geography, arithmetic and modern sciences.
 The school also soon became a local center for the discussion of current events.
 Much of the material came from books and newspapers supplied by Numan's brother Ali, who worked in Aden.
 The regulars who attended the discussions came to be known as Nadi a-Islah (the "Reform Group").
-Unlike reform-minded intellectuals in the capital of Sana'a, the Dubhan group was made up of peasant farmers.
+Unlike reform-minded intellectuals in the capital of Sanaa, the Dubhan group was made up of peasant farmers.

 Numan's school attracted notice.
 In 1935, Ahmad al Muta, then an examination inspector for the Ministry of Education, met Numan.
 Al-Muta was an outspoken advocate for reform, for which he was removed from the Army and as editor of the Imam's official newspaper.
 After the Imam's defeat in the border war with Saudi Arabia al-Muta had formed the secret Hay'at al Nidal (the Committee of the Struggle") to resist a conservative backlash.
 Al-Muta tried to attach Numan's groups to that organization.

 In 1936 the Imam dispatched his son Sayf al-Islam Qasim to visit the school.
-Accompanying him were the Governor of Ta'izz Sayyid Ali al-Wazir and the poet Muhammad al-Zubayri.
+Accompanying him were the Governor of Taiz Sayyid Ali al-Wazir and the poet Muhammad al-Zubayri.
 The report must have pleased the Imam inasmuch as he recommended it to an Egyptian education delegation.
 Complaints from conservatives, however, led to the appointment of a traditional instructor to teach Zaidi doctrines.
-And when the Imam's secret police discovered the Hay'at al Nidal and arrested al-Muta, Numan was placed under house arrest in Ta'izz.
+And when the Imam's secret police discovered the Hay'at al Nidal and arrested al-Muta, Numan was placed under house arrest in Taiz.